The Difference : Atarime vs Surume Dried Squid Snacks

 When it comes to the Japanese snack foods for alcoholic drinks, “Atarime (あたりめ)” and “Surume (するめ)” are the 2 classic Otsumami that are most commonly eaten in Japan.

 Have you ever heard of “Otsumami (おつまみ)“? which is the Japanese term referring to the snacks eaten as accompaniments for alcoholic beverages.

 Atarime and Surume

-Actually, these 2 Japanese snacks, Atarime and Surume are the same food, or the quintessential type of Japanese dried squid snacks, both of which are widely enjoyed as classic Otsumami snacks in Japan, along with alcoholic drinks, such as Japanese Sake rice wine and beer.
+Actually, the 2 Japanese Otsumami snacks, Atarime and Surume refer to the same food.
+They are the quintessential type of Japanese dried squid snacks widely enjoyed in Japan.

 The majority of the Japanese snacks with these 2 different names are made by drying the Japanese common flying squid called Surume-ika or the Southern squid called Kensaki-ika after their internal organs are removed as unneeded things.
 This is why we usually call the dried squid “Surume” or “Surume-ika”.

 We typically eat the dried whole squid, Atarime (Amazon.com), or Surume, dipping in mayonnaise or the mixture of mayo and soy sauce, after broiling the dried squid and tearing it into thin strips with hands.
 If you want to know how to cook Surume in detail, this article will help.